 The Company is exposed to fluctuations in interest rates primarily due to our line of credit borrowings.
-At August 31, 2009, our debt obligations consisted primarily of a long-term lease agreement (financing obligation) associated with the sale of our corporate headquarters facility and a variable-rate line of credit arrangement.
+At August 31, 2010, our debt obligations consisted primarily of a long-term lease agreement (financing obligation) associated with the sale of our corporate headquarters facility and a variable-rate line of credit arrangement.
 Our overall interest rate sensitivity is primarily influenced by amounts borrowed on the line of credit and the prevailing interest rates, which may create additional expense if interest rates increase in future periods.
-The financing obligation has a payment structure equivalent to a long-term leasing arrangement with a fixed interest rate of 7.7 percent and the line of credit obligation had a weighted average interest rate of 2.3 percent at August 31, 2009.
-At August 31, 2009 borrowing levels, a one percent increase in the interest rate on our variable rate line of credit obligation would increase our interest expense over the next year by approximately \$0.1 million.
+The financing obligation has a payment structure equivalent to a long-term leasing arrangement with a fixed interest rate of 7.7 percent and the line of credit obligation had an effective interest rate of 3.8 percent at August 31, 2010.
+At August 31, 20 10 borrowing levels, a one percent increase in the interest rate on our variable rate line of credit obligation would increase our interest expense over the next year by approximately \$0.1 million.

-During the fiscal years ended August 31, 2009, 2008, and 2007, we were not party to any interest rate swap agreements or similar derivative instruments.
+During the fiscal years ended August 31, 2010, 2009, and 2008, we were not party to any interest rate swap agreements or similar derivative instruments.